dbayardAWS/kinesis-labs/lab1/README.md

 Notice that the code gets the StreamExecutionEnvironment, then creates a DataStream from a source, adds a sink, and then executes the environment.

-You learn more about Flink coding [here](https://ci.apache.org/projects/flink/flink-docs-release-1.6/).
+You can learn more about Flink coding [here](https://ci.apache.org/projects/flink/flink-docs-release-1.6/).

 At this point, let's stop the readStream.py consumer.